statbiophys/NoisET/README.md

 ```console
 (env) machine: user$ noiset-noise --path '../data_examples/' --f1 'Q1_0_F1_.txt' --f2 'Q1_0_F2_.txt' --NB
 ```
+This command line will learn four parameters associated to Negative Binomial Noise Model `--NB` for individual Q1 of the associated study at day 0.
 A .npy file is created in the working directory: it is a 5/4/2 parameters vector depending of the choise of NBP/NB/Poisson noise model.
 You can run previous example using data provided in data_examples folder - data from [Precise tracking of vaccine-responding T cell clones reveals convergent and personalized response in identical twins, Pogorelyy et al, PNAS](https://www.pnas.org/content/115/50/12704)